Detecting Deepfake Videos: An Analysis of Three Techniques

 AI Summary

-This paper analyzes three techniques for deepfake video detection: convolutional LSTM, eye blink detection, and grayscale histograms.
-The authors participated in the Deepfake Detection Challenge and found the grayscale histogram technique to be the most relevant, showing promise for high accuracy with further development.
+This paper analyzes three techniques for deepfake video detection: convolutional LSTM (CNN+RNN), eye blink detection, and grayscale histograms, developed during participation in the Deepfake Detection Challenge.
+The research found that the grayscale histogram technique demonstrated the highest accuracy among the methods explored, highlighting the importance of preprocessing for identifying deepfake artifacts.

 Abstract